GoogleChrome/developer.chrome.com/site/en/docs/3pcd-readiness/first-party-sets/index.md

 layout: layouts/doc-post.njk
 title: First-Party Sets
 subhead: >
-  A new web platform mechanism to declare a collection of related domains as being in a First-Party Set.
+  A new web platform mechanism allows developers to declare domains that can share cookies.
 description: ''
 date: 2023-07-26
 updated: 2023-07-26